-Let’s talk alcohol.
-I know you’re curious.
+But let’s talk alcohol — I know you’re curious.
 In most cases, non-premium alcohol is complimentary.
-Newly acquired Hilton resorts, like Hilton Playa del Carmen and Hilton La Romana, offer complimentary premium alcohol.
+Newer Hilton resorts, like the Hilton La Romana, offer complimentary premium alcohol.
 Most reviews state that bottle service at dinner is usually an additional cost so simply order by the glass.

 Generally, the price of your stay, if you pay in points, will vary with the number of guests you’re bringing.
 Some resorts allow a specific number of children under certain ages to stay for free and other resorts charge fees based on tiered age requirements.

 You’ll find that some resorts offer more amenities exclusive to Hilton Honors members.
 At specific resorts where beach cabanas aren’t included, Hilton Diamond members have reported getting one day free with their stay.
 Additionally, most resorts have free Wi-Fi in public areas and advertise free Wi-Fi in the rooms for Hilton Honors guests only.